 maximally wealthy society for all.
-By using laws to force people to behave in ways that they would not freely choose to behave, governments prevented the maximal production of wealth.
+By using laws to force people to behave in ways that they would not

-By the early nineteen sixties, economists who favored unrestricted capitalism had come up with a “recipe” of economic
+By the early nineteen sixties, economists who favored unrestricted capitalism had come up with a “recipe” of economic policies that, if fully implemented, would supposedly create a capitalist utopia.

 This recipe was nicknamed “Neo-Liberalism”.
-(This nickname is highly controversial among economists and political
+(This nickname is highly controversial among economists and political scientists, because they claim that it is not appropriate, however, popular opinion does not always follow the opinion of “experts”.)

 The following are the main points of Neo-Liberalism.